sotovviktor/fde-for-a-day/docs/architecture.md

 ## Task 3 (Workflow Orchestration): AI pipeline

-Not a single upfront plan — a bounded **plan → execute → observe** loop, capped at 4 rounds and 30 tool calls.
+A bounded **plan → execute → observe** loop that resolves to **one planning call for the common case**.
+When every parameter is already known from the goal, the planner emits the whole workflow in a single batch and sets `workflow_complete`;
+the loop takes another round only for genuine discovery tails (search → check → act), and is capped at 3 planning rounds and 30 tool calls.
+Collapsing the typical workflow from four LLM round-trips to one is the main latency and throttling win (see the rate limiter below).
 Each round, the planner sees the goal, the available tools, the constraints, and every observation so far, then emits the next batch of tool calls plus a `workflow_complete` flag.
-The prompt pushes for the fewest
-rounds: if all parameters are already known, emit the whole workflow in one batch.
-Discovery workflows (search → check → act) use the loop.

 Execution is a hybrid.
 Consecutive calls to the *same* tool run concurrently via `asyncio.gather`; group boundaries preserve ordering between different tools, so